Authentication and API Keys

 Key management

-Sender domain and IP address allowlists
+Set sender domain and IP address allowlists for a key

 If desired, you can enter a list of domains and/or IP addresses that are the only ones only allowed to make requests using a given access key.
 IP whitelists should only be considered when requests from a given key will only come from a fixed set of static IP addresses .
 If the IP address of requests with the key can vary, such as when the frontend of your application makes requests on behalf of all of your users around the world, consider a domain whitelist.
 For domain allowlists, you can prefix the domain with *. to allow all sub-domains, e.g. *.example.com.
+Allowlists are often not needed for backend requests because the security of your API keys (which you control) over HTTPs means others can't send requests on your behalf.

 When your allowlists are empty, we accept all requests that use that key (assuming the requests are properly formatted, etc).
 If you've entered values into an allowlist, we check against it when getting a request from that access key.
 If the domain or IP address the request originates from is not in the allowlist, we'll block it with a HTTP 401 Unauthorized.
 You can add up to 10 entries in both domain and IP allowlists.

-Then, add or remove values to either list.
-When done making changes, click "Save" (on small screens you may have to scroll to see the button).
 Note: it may take up to five minutes for the changes to take effect.

 Disable, enable, or delete a key